JustinSGray/Hyperloop/README.md

 ## Pre-Reqs

+This is an [OpenMDAO Plugin](http://openmdao.org/) so you need to install OpenMDAO, PyCycle and all of their dependencies to use it.

 ### OpenMDAO
-This is an OpenMDAO Plugin, so you need to install OpenMDAO to use it.

 If you need to install OpenMDAO follow the [install instructions](http://openmdao.org/docs/getting-started/index.html).

 If you're using a Mac, then you're best bet for installing all the pre-requisites is to use